-This report is prepared by the Dean of Students in cooperation with local law enforcement authorities and includes information provided by them as well as by the University's campus security authorities and various other elements of the University.
+This report is prepared by the Campus Director in cooperation with local law enforcement authorities and includes information provided by them as well as by the University's campus security authorities and various other elements of the University.
 Each year an e-mail notification is made to all enrolled students and employees that provides the website link to access this report.
 Prospective students and employees are also notified of the report's availability.
-Hard copies of the report may also be obtained at no cost by contacting the Dean of Students Jeanette Espinal at 400 N. Tampa St. Suite 1700, Tampa, FL 33602.
+Hard copies of the report may also be obtained at no cost by contacting Suheily Martinez, Campus Director, at Schiller International University, 400 N Tampa St Suite 1700, Tampa, FL 33602 USA +1 (877) 298-9078.
 The University is committed to taking the actions necessary to provide a safe and secure working/learning environment for all students and staff.
 As a member of the campus community, you can feel safe and comfortable knowing that security procedures are in place that represent best practices in the field and are constantly tested and re-evaluated for their effectiveness.